Peculiarities of the National Hunt: Cultural meaning

 After the release of the film, the actors who played the main roles became very popular with the audience.
 Alexey Buldakov, Viktor Bychkov, Semyon Strugachyov, Ville Haapasalo starred in sequels, became in demand in cinema, TV series and television advertising.
-Buldakov 's character has gained particular huge popularity for the ability to pronounce brief but capacious toasts.10 самых известных тостов Алексея Булдакова.
+Buldakov 's character has gained particular huge popularity for the ability to pronounce brief but capacious toasts.

 In Russia the stable phrase "Peculiarities of national ..." is often used in the press, in literature.